Questions, grouped.

 How does the redaction work?

-Findings merge into a single review screen.
+Findings merge into a single Pre-Send Preview.
 The user approves the sanitised prompt before anything leaves.
-Optionally, a small local model takes a second pass on ambiguous spans.
 We explain the pipeline openly on How it works — because "trust us, it's AI" is not a control.

 Can I trust it?

 More than the alternative — which is trusting every employee to remember the policy at 6pm on a Friday.
 We are honest about false negatives: no classifier is perfect.
-The safety net is user review before send, plus custom rules you add the first time something slips through.
+The safety net is user review in Pre-Send Preview before send.

 What you can trust is the process: every session logged, redaction decisions visible, export for your auditor.
 Compare that to shadow ChatGPT on a personal phone where you have zero telemetry.
 Our security page and printable procurement PDF spell out architecture without marketing adjectives.